 Inclusion Manners: Just because you can’t see that someone has a disability doesn’t mean they don’t have one.
 Checking in with your friends and being there for them is a great thing to do without pushing them to open up about their disability.
 Not everyone wants to talk about it, so let them tell you before you ask them questions.

-Selena Gomez, a famous singer and actress, was diagnosed with lupus when she was 20 years old, a chronic autoimmune disease that causes the body to tell what in the body is healthy and what can make you sick.
+Selena Gomez, a famous singer and actress, was diagnosed with lupus. a chronic autoimmune disease that causes the body to tell what in the body is healthy and what can make you sick, when she was 20 years old.
 Selena is very open about her disability and has said she can “relate to people” who also have lupus or other invisible disabilities and sets an example of prioritizing her disability while also balancing it with her career.

 Selma Blair, an actress known for films like Legally Blonde and Cruel Intentions, opened up about her multiple sclerosis, which affects the brain and the spinal cord, in 2019.
 She uses her platform to be open and honest about her disability, often discussing how disabled people are often ignored and embraces her disability: “There’s no tragedy for me.
 I’m happy.”